1996 Oakfield tornado outbreak

 The 1996 Oakfield tornado outbreak was a severe weather event that occurred on July 18, 1996, in Wisconsin, United States, primarily affecting the village of Oakfield.
 The outbreak produced 12 tornadoes, with the most significant being an F5 tornado which caused severe damage to the village and the surrounding areas.
 No deaths were associated with the outbreak, with 17 injuries in total.

 The most intense tornado of the outbreak initially touched down at 6:05 p.m.
 CST (00:05 UTC) 4 miles northwest of Oakfield, before rapidly intensifying to F5 strength just east of the village.
 Estimated wind speeds reached 265 mph (426 km/h) in the tornado's core as it carved a path approximately 20 miles (32 km) long.
 Destruction in Oakfield included leveling homes, sending vehicles airborne, bending steel rebar, and sweeping crop fields clean.
-The Oakfield tornado remains one of the costliest tornadoes in the state's history, with the estimated damage costs at US$40 million.
+The Oakfield tornado remains one of the costliest tornadoes in the state's history, with the estimated damage costs at US$40 million, and was the only F5 tornado in 1996.